PICKLEBALL

 Come play pickleball in a relaxed, fun atmosphere.
 Bring some friends, play a game or two and enjoy a drink afterward.
 No equipment is needed - we have it all!

-Court rentals are $36 per 2 hours.
+Court rentals are $36 per 2 hours (4 players), additional players pay $9 each.

 Save money by purchasing a Pickleball Membership.